 TV comes with all viewpoints and I can choose what, when and how much I watch.
 No one has the right to filter out what they don’t want me to know and, while some put their own spin on the news, I can change the channel to a broadcast with a different spin.

+It doesn’t matter where I eat.
 I can eat at home or I can eat out and I have a range of choices from inexpensive fast food to gourmet cuisine.
-And, yes, at this time I can order a huge sugary soft drink.
-(Shame on you Mayor Blumberg.
-Do you think legislation will actually change people’s bad food choices?)
+I can order food and have it delivered to me at almost any time of the day or night.

-I can go to any church of my choice or not go to any church.
-I can pray or not pray.
-I can pray in public or in private.
-I can approach God the way my own soul directs me.
+I can go to any church of my choice or not go to any church, pray or not pray, and pray in public or in private.
+Anyone, including me, can approach God the way the way their own soul directs them.

-I can wear whatever I choose, even if the colors don’t match, it doesn’t enhance my figure, and may be considered outrageous and tasteless by some.
-I can wear it if doesn’t cover my knees – or face, or arms or legs.
+My wardrobe is my business.
+I can wear whatever I choose, even if the colors don’t match.
+If I don’t look good in it or I look fat, that’s my choice.
+It may not enhance my figure and may be considered outrageous and tasteless by some.
+I can wear it if doesn’t cover my knees–or face, or arms or legs.
 As long as it meets social decency requirements I can wear it anywhere.

-I have the freedom to write this blog and say anything I want to say.
-I have the freedom to make stupid statements, go on political diatribes, break all the rules of good grammar, and write meaningless drivel – if I choose.
+The freedom to write this blog allows me to say anything I want to say I have the freedom to make stupid statements, go on political diatribes, break all the rules of good grammar, and write meaningless drivel – if I choose.
 Or I can choose not to write anything at all.

 I am grateful.
 Deeply grateful.
 I rejoice in these freedoms of choice and expression.

 Today we celebrate our freedom as a country.
-Join me in celebration our personal freedoms.
+Join me in celebration our personal freedom as well.

 God Bless America.